ianunruh/ianunruh.com/_posts/2014-05-09-monitor-everything.md

 ## Wrap-up

+I've created a [Gist](https://gist.github.com/ianunruh/1aa741d134d1f6210383) containing a script that you can run to install everything described in the post.

 We've plugged in everything, but no data is flowing yet.
 The [next post](/2014/05/monitor-everything-part-2.html) will start getting into inputs, filters and outputs.
 Once log entries make it to Elasticsearch, we'll start seeing how helpful Kibana can be.